RangoGM/ccna-labs/12C IPV6 SLAAC (CML FOCUSED)/README.md

 ---

 ### 9. Notes

+>[!NOTE]
-- SLAAC depends on **both IPv6 kernel and Router Advertisement**
+> - SLAAC depends on **both IPv6 kernel and Router Advertisement**
-- RA alone is useless if IPv6 is disabled at kernel level
+> - RA alone is useless if IPv6 is disabled at kernel level
-- Linux provides fine-grained control over RA processing
+> - Linux provides fine-grained control over RA processing
-- This lab cannot be accurately simulated in Packet Tracer
+> - This lab cannot be accurately simulated in Packet Tracer
-- Using real Kali Linux provides enterprise-realistic behavior
+> - Using real Kali Linux provides enterprise-realistic behavior

+> [!WARNING]
-- **SLAAC on Linux may take a few seconds to appear.
+> ####  SLAAC on Linux may take a few seconds to appear.
-This is expected behavior.
+> - This is expected behavior.
 If configuration is correct, wait briefly before troubleshooting.**

 📸 **Screenshot:**